Esri/arcgis-maps-sdk-java-samples/network_analysis/trace-a-utility-network/README.md

 11. Set the `TraceConfiguration` of the utility trace parameters to the the utility tier's trace configuration property.
 12. Run a `utilityNetwork.traceAsync()` with the specified parameters, and get the `UtilityTraceResult`.
 13. From the utility trace result, get the `UtilityElementTraceResult`.
-14. For each feature layer in the map, create `QueryParameters` to find features from the result who's network source name matches the layer's feature table name, and use `FeatureLayer.selectFeaturesAsync()` to select these features.
+14. For each feature layer in the map, create `QueryParameters` to find features from the result whose network source name matches the layer's feature table name, and use `FeatureLayer.selectFeaturesAsync()` to select these features.

 ## Relevant API